rackerlabs/rackspace-how-to/content/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators.md

 3. From the menu, select **Admins & Contacts**.

-4. Click the username for the administrator that you are going to require uses two factor authentication.
+4. Click the username for the administrator that you are going to require to use two-factor authentication.

 5. Expand the section labeled **Security Settings**.